Olive Oil Origin & Single-Origin Heritage

 Are blends always lower quality?

-What’s the benefit of monovarietal (single-cultivar) EVOO?
+What is the benefit of monovarietal single-cultivar EVOO?

-Does EVOO really connect to longevity?
+Does EVOO connect to longevity?

 How does Deliba ensure freshness and authenticity?